The Trust Registration Service

 Identifying beneficiaries individually or by class?

-This has perhaps been the most controversial area of the TRS for trustees as when first published it appeared to be wider than the disclosure obligations under other regimes such as CRS.
+This has perhaps been the most controversial area of the TRS for trustees as when first published the guidance appeared to be wider than the disclosure obligations under other regimes such as CRS.
 The scope has since been narrowed somewhat by a change in approach from HMRC.

 The Regulations refer to “the beneficial owners of the trust and any other individual referred to as a potential beneficiary”.